janbabak/Moneybag-BE/README.md

 - If you want to run the app repeatedly, comment the previously uncommented line because you don't want to insert test data every time you restart the app.

+- Swagger documentation of running app can be found at http://localhost:8000/api/swagger-ui/index.html

 ## 🖼️ Frontend examples

 <img src="./assets/images/landing.png" alt="Landing" style="border-radius: 0.25rem" />